What is Risperdal?

-It may take several weeks before your symptoms improve.
+It may take up to several weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.